Introduction to Python String Operations

 - split(): Reverse of join().
 It splits a large string into smaller strings.
 By default, a string is split wherever characters such as space, tab or newline characters are found.
 However, a delimiter can be passed inside the split().
 The string then will split when this delimiter is encountered.

 - ljust()/ rjust()/ center(): These three methods are for justifying text.
-The first argument is an integer length for the justified string, and the second argument is the fill character. ljust() fills the fill char on the left side, rjust() fills the fill char on the right side, and center() justifies the text at the center, filling the fill char at both left and right sides.
+The first argument is an integer length for the justified string, and the second argument is the fill character. ljust() fills the fill char on the left side, rjust() fills the fill char on the right side, and center() justifies the text at the center, filling the fill char at both the left and right sides.

 - strip()/ lstrip()/ strip(): Removes whitespaces(space, tab and newline) from left side(lstrip()), right side(rstrip()) and from both sides(strip()).

-Example #3
+Example #11

-string = "object oriented programming"
+string = "object oriented orogramming"

-print("Given string :", string)
+print("Given String :", string)

 print("index of 'r' in:'", string, "':", string.index('r'))